-By now I’m sure that you all have been invited or thrown a Stella and Dot jewelry party.
+I’m sure that you all have been invited to or thrown a Stella & Dot jewelry party.
 But have you been to a Mules and Jewels party?
-On of my fave gals, Amy, held the themed Stella and Dot party based around the pretty jewelry and our favorite drink, the Moscow Mule.
-And when I heard they were going to also have a jewelry making station for the kids, I knew I needed to book a date with my niece (the daughter I never had) and bring her along.
+Pretty jewelry and Moscow Mules, what more do you need in a party?
+When I heard they were going to also have a jewelry making station for the kids, I knew I needed to book a date with my niece (the daughter I never had).